sathiyavenkatesh9086/Bot/README.md

 ## Overview

--In this project, pizza can be ordered easily.
+- In this project, pizza can be ordered easily.

--With the help of the buttons available, users can order pizza according to their needs.
+- With the help of the buttons available, users can order pizza according to their needs.

--After ordering, an ID is generated for the user.
+- After ordering, an ID is generated for the user.

--User can track the order with the help of generated ID.
+- User can track the order with the help of generated ID.

 ## Database